Boosting your Workplace metrics

 - Go live in your company announcements group to recognise and reward your top contributors.
 By publicly recognising employees for their Workplace activity you incentivise more of your colleagues to join the conversation.

-- Have your champions create open feedback and announcement groups for their teams and departments and encourage them to post in these groups regularly, as well as to comment and interact with posts made by their colleagues.
+- Have your champions create open feedback and announcement groups for their teams and departments and encourage them to post regularly, and to comment and interact with posts made by their colleagues.

 - Create a company-wide group where employees can share news, market trends, opinion pieces and other industry-related blurbs with one another.